Follow Legally Speaking Ohio

 Marianna Brown Bettman is Distinguished Teaching Professor and Professor of Practice Emerita at the University of Cincinnati College of Law, where she taught torts, legal ethics, and a seminar on the Supreme Court of Ohio.
 She is also a former Ohio state court of appeals judge.
 Professor Bettman is a frequent presenter on Supreme Court of Ohio cases at Continuing Legal and Judicial Education seminars and conferences including the Ohio Judicial Conference.
 She also provides appellate consulting services to attorneys.

 Category Archives: Merit Decisions

 On December 13, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-V.M.D., Slip Opinion No. 2016-Ohio-8090.
-In a unanimous opinion written by Justice Pfeifer, the court held that attempted robbery is a crime … Continue reading
+V.M.D., 2016-Ohio-8090.
+In a unanimous opinion written by Justice Pfeifer, the court held that attempted robbery is a crime of violence, and … Continue reading

 Merit Decision: Court Sides with Law Firm in Legal Malpractice Case.
 Ratonel v.
 Roetzel & Andress, L.P.A.

 On December 7, 2016, the Supreme Court of Ohio handed down a merit decision in Ratonel v.
 Roetzel & Andress, L.P.A, 2016-Ohio-8013.
 In a 6-1 decision written by Justice Pfeifer, in which Tenth District Court of Appeals Judge Betsy … Continue reading

 Merit Decision: Order Compelling Production of Documents Allegedly Protected by Attorney-Client Privilege is a Final Appealable Order.
 Darlene Burnham v.
 Cleveland Clinic, et al.